 Our Shopping Checklist

 “As we continue to experience extreme droughts and water rationing is put into place, rain barrels are a great way to collect fresh, free rainwater to use for outdoor purposes,” offers Klosterman.
 “Not only will this save money and energy, but it can protect the environment.”
 A rain barrel connects to downspouts to collect runoff, and it includes a spigot that a hose can hook up to or fill a watering can.
+And it’s an essential part of your potential rainscaping plan.
 You’ll just need to make sure you’re allowed to use one first, Kolsterman advises: “Some locations throughout the U.S. require permits for rainwater harvesting or prohibit rain barrels outright, while others may offer financial incentives.”